General Resort Information

 What other tips will help me make the most of the Boardwalk Inn?

 The Boardwalk resort complex has been beautifully landscaped; be sure to stroll the grounds.
 Not only can you find colorful flower beds, but you can also enjoy quiet surroundings, fountains and benches.

 With a fresh cup of morning coffee, there are many wonderful places to sit and enjoy the view -- Luna Park, the quiet pools, the balcony off the lobby, or even the Boardwalk itself.

-Guests cannot access the Boardwalk from the garden and quiet pool areas.
+Guests cannot access the Boardwalk directly from the garden and quiet pool areas.
 You have to go into the lobby first.
-This is to ensure guests privacy and security.
+This is to ensure guests' privacy and security.

 If you're running late and miss the boat for Disney's Hollywood Studios, don't worry!
 The Boardwalk is the first stop on the loop of the boat--you can easily catch it at the Swan/Dolphin, which is the last stop.